tidyverse/tidyverse.org/content/blog/mcptools-0-1-0/index.md

 ## Security

 MCP dramatically lowers the barriers to providing new capabilities to LLM systems.
 This is both what makes the protocol so powerful and also what makes it so risky.
-The risk here is in "mixing and matching" capabilities, resulting in what Simon Willison calls the [Lethal Trifecta](https://simonw.substack.com/p/the-lethal-trifecta-for-ai-agents):
+The risk here is in "mixing and matching" capabilities, resulting in what Simon Willison[^1] calls the [Lethal Trifecta](https://simonw.substack.com/p/the-lethal-trifecta-for-ai-agents):

 > -   Access to your private data - one of the most common purposes of tools in the first place!
 > -   Exposure to untrusted content - any mechanism by which text (or images) controlled by a malicious attacker could become available to your LLM